What to do with One Day in Colonial Williamsburg

 Not all of them are open every day, but shops that are open will have a flag out front and often a staff member to point you in the right direction.

-You don’t need to take long at each one, but you can learn a lot about 18th Century American daily life (colonial life?) just from asking a few questions.
+You don’t need to take long at each one, but you can learn a lot about 18th-century American daily life just by asking a few questions.

-We highly recommend the armory, the blacksmith, the wig maker, the silversmith, the cabinet shop, the cobbler, the printing press, and the apothecary.
+We highly recommend the public armoury, the blacksmith, the wigmaker, the silversmith, the cabinetmaker, the shoemaker, the printer, and the apothecary.

 Lunch at a Merchants Square restaurant